 - Built for Windows, and currently only supports Windows (which is not a con for our Windors readers!)

 - HeidiSQL does have a lot of bugs, but the author is very attentive and active in addressing issues.

 HeidiSQL Pricing: Free (open source)

 Let’s summarize our top PostgreSQL GUI comparison.
-Almost everyone starts PostgreSQL with pgAdmin.
-It has great community support, and there are a lot of resources to help you if you face an issue.
+Almost everyone starts PostgreSQL with pgAdmin as their GUI client.
+It has great community support, and there are a lot of resources to help you if you face any issues.
 Usually, pgAdmin satisfies the needs of many developers to a great extent and thus, most developers do not look for other GUI tools.
-That’s why pgAdmin remains to be the most popular GUI tool.
+That’s why pgAdmin remains to be the most popular PostgreSQL GUI tool.

 Click the infographic to enlarge!